8 Tips for Managing Your Child’s Tangled Hair

 This method works great for us because it removes most of the knots using detangling spray while our children’s hair is still dry, which they find a lot less painful.
 Then, once they get into the bathtub, we can focus on washing their hair and removing the most stubborn knots with the help of conditioner.

 This method makes hair-washing way less time-consuming and since few knots remain, we hear very little complaining.
-Mostly our daughters just play with their toys and let us do as we please with their hair.
+Our daughters just play with their toys and let us do as we please with their hair.
 Everyone has been a happy camper since we started using this trick!

 Have any tips on managing tangled hair that haven’t been covered in this article?
 I’d love to hear about them in the comment section!